ember-learn/ember-blog/content/ember-5-0-released.md

 EmberData 5.0 introduced 0 deprecations.
 It removed all deprecations that were introduced before 4.12 and slated for removal in 5.0.

 There were more than 20 deprecation removals in 5.0 so we will not detail them in this post.
-Instead, for an exhaustive list of removals, see the [EmberData 4.x deprecation guide](https://deprecations.emberjs.com/ember-data/v4.x) and [#8550](https://github.com/emberjs/data/pull/8550).
+Instead, for an exhaustive list of removals, see the [EmberData 4.x deprecation guide](https://deprecations.emberjs.com/ember-data/v4.x), the corresponding Ember Data API docs [CurrentDeprecations list](https://api.emberjs.com/ember-data/4.12/classes/CurrentDeprecations/properties) and [#8550](https://github.com/emberjs/data/pull/8550).
+You can also follow the instructions [here](https://api.emberjs.com/ember-data/4.12/modules/@ember-data%2Fdeprecations) for learning about how to opt-in and remove code that exists to support deprecated behaviors.

 For more details on changes in EmberData 5.0, please review the [EmberData 5.0.0 release page](https://github.com/emberjs/data/releases/tag/v5.0.0).